aicell-lab/ddls-course/content/course/ddls-2023/module-1/_index.md

 We will also show you the basic skills on how to use ChatGPT to facilitate your learning.
 Here is the cheatsheet for ChatGPT: [ChatGPT cheatsheet](/uploads/ChatGPT-Cheat-Sheet.pdf).

-The slides will be posted after the lecture.
+The slides for the lecture can be found [here](/uploads/Lecture-DDLS-Course-Module-1.pptx.pdf).

 There are two assignments this week:
  1. [Assignment 1](./assignment-1): Finish before the computer lab.